We back dedication.

 Sebastian Siemiatkowski

 Few people have made as many mistakes as this man.
 Few have also worked as hard to correct them and learn from them.
-From Burger King, telemarketing, teaching, elder care and not the least Kempinski, to serve the customer is his passion.
+From Burger King and telemarketing to elderly care and teaching.
+Serving the customer is his passion.
 He finally ended up in the banking world, an industry more obsessed with serving itself than its customers.
-Through as many mistakes there, he is now 100% focused on trying to course-correct the bank industry, primarily through making as big of a mess in it as they can.
-Over the years his company, Klarna, has attracted the best and the worst investors, the mistakes and learnings from that, through long conversations with Nina and Amaury led to Flat.
+So, together with friends from Stockholm School of Economics, he founded Klarna in 2005 and has been its CEO ever since.

 Board and management